-Vitamin k2 is present in the organs and fat of cows eating a green-grass rich in vitamin K1, which means a rapidly growing green-grass.
-The greener and fresher the grass, the more k2 will be present in the animal.
-Butter from cows eating such grass is one of the best source of vitamin K2 in its MK-4 form.
-Another form, MK-7 is available in fermented products like nato, a traditional Japanese fermented soy, but it’s still unknown if those two forms have the same activity in our bodies.
-Other than butter, goose liver, pastured eggs and some organs like marrow and kidneys are good source of vitamin K2.
+Vitamin K2 is present in the organs and fat of cows eating a green grass rich in vitamin K1, which means a rapidly growing green-grass.
+The greener and fresher the grass, the more K2 will be present in the animal.
+Butter from cows eating such grass is one of the best sources of vitamin K2 in its MK-4 form.
+Another form, MK-7, is available in fermented products like nato, a traditional Japanese fermented soy, but it’s still unknown if those two forms have the same activity in our bodies.
+Other than butter, goose liver, pastured eggs and some organs like marrow and kidneys are good sources of vitamin K2.

 Furthermore, vitamin K2 prevents against vitamin D toxicity and such toxicity could actually be a sign of vitamin K2 deficiency more than too much vitamin D. Vitamin K2 has also been shown to reduce the amount of acidophilus bacteria in our mouths.
 Acidophilus can do wonder for us in our gut, but is strongly associated with tooth decay when present in our mouth.

-Butter, even from grain-fed cows is rich in butyric acid, a short-chain saturated fatty acid that is produced by our gut flora and is used for energy by our colon.
-It has now been found to be a major contributor to a healthy metabolism and helps controlling our blood lipids and our insulin sensitivity.
+Butter, even from grain-fed cows, is rich in butyric acid, a short-chain saturated fatty acid that is produced by our gut flora and is used for energy by our colon.
+It has now been found to be a major contributor to a healthy metabolism and helps control our blood lipids and our insulin sensitivity.
 One study found that mice fed a butyric acid supplement had a 300% increase in their insulin sensitivity.
-This goes to show that this nutrient is not to be taken with a grain of salt.
+This goes to show that this nutrient is not to be taken lightly.

-It has anti-inflammatory, anti-cancer and anti-stress properties and is being studied to cure all kinds of problem including leaky gut, Chron’s disease and a host of autoimmune diseases.
-In fact, it’s now believed that some of the metabolic problems that are plaguing us today are not only relieved by butyric acid, but could indeed be caused by a lack in that precious fatty acid in the first place.
+It has anti-inflammatory, anti-cancer and anti-stress properties and is being studied to cure all kinds of problems including leaky gut, Crohn’s disease and a host of autoimmune diseases.
+In fact, it’s now believed that some of the metabolic problems that are plaguing us today are not only relieved by butyric acid, but could indeed be caused by a lack of that precious fatty acid in the first place.

 I think we still have much more to discover in regards to the importance of butyric acid on our health.